solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

   it (sets its account discriminator)
 - `payer` - specifies the payer for the account initialization to be the `user` account defined in the struct
-- `space`- specifies that the space allocated for the account should be `8 + 8` bytes.
-The first 8 bytes are for a discriminator that Anchor automatically adds to identify the account type.
-The next 8 bytes allocate space for the data stored on the account as defined in the `AccountStruct` type.
+- `space`- specifies that the space allocated for the account.
+The `INIT_SPACE` is a constant defined in the `AccountStruct` implementation.
+It is a more convenient and readable way to specify the space required for the account.
+It includes the total space (in bytes) required for the account including the discriminator.

 For `user` we use the `#[account(..)]` attribute to specify that the given account is mutable.
 The `user` account must be marked as mutable because